JumanDukmak/ir-search-engine/README.md

 Install required packages.

+Run indexing.py file for the first time to set the database on your device.

 Run main.py file then you can access any service by you localhost:YOUR-PORT/SERVICE-ENDPOINT

-Run indexing Api for the first time to set the database on your device.

 ## Services